The Masculinities Project

 I'm passionate about exploring gender with men and gender-diverse students in the prevention of gender-based violence, especially coming from a rural background where expressions of masculinity are very rigid.

 Hi, I’m Rumali Kularatne, and my preferred pronouns are she/her.
-I completed a Bachelor of Arts, majoring in Communications at Monash University in 2018 and I’m commencing my Arts Honours program this year.
+I completed a Bachelor of Arts, majoring in Communications at Monash University in 2018 and I’m commencing my Masters of Education this year.
 I've been with Respectful Communities since February 2018 and I am looking forward to the Masculinities Project because I believe that men and gender-diverse people have an important role in creating a more gender-equitable community.

 I’m really excited to hear what participants have to share about being an active bystander and how they plan to amplify the key messages from our shared discussions during the program.